powsybl/powsybl.github.io/pages/documentation/developer/api_guide/single-line-diagram_svg-writing.md

 // create default parameters for the SVG layout LayoutParameters layoutParameters = new LayoutParameters();

-// display line ID instead of line name boolean usename = false;
+// display line name instead of line ID boolean usename = true;

 // prefix used for the IDs of all diagram components String prefix = "";